f37/f37.github.io/_posts/2017-10-09-prio-exp-repl.md

 Sorting in log time.

+## Disadvantages

+Greedy has some issues

+- updates only for replayed and inserted elements.
+This means when an element has small transition on the first run may never be visited
+- sensitive to noise spikes
+- prone to overfitting for slowly shrinking error inital high transitions are replayed more frequently.

+To overcome these issues we need to find something in the middle of uniform sampling and greedy sampling.

+## Stochastic Prioritization

+Probability of being drawn is monotonic with guaranteeing non-zero probabilities.
+Consider a Memory with size $N$.

+$P(i)=\dfrac{p_{i}^{\alpha}}{\sum_{k=0}^N}$

+If $\alpha=0$ we get the uniform case.

+Easy example are here Rank Based and proportional hier und da bla bla und hinter rank based noch was zu proportional schreiben

 ## Rank based
-Consider a Memory with size $N$.
 The experience should be drawn prioritized after the index $i$ with probability $P(i)=\frac{p_{i}}{\sum_{j=1}^{N}p_{j}}$.

 Define $S(n):=\sum_{i=1}^{N}i=\frac{n^{2}+n}{2}$